signalfx/signalfx-agent/docs/auto-discovery.md

  - `Get(map, key)` - retrieves the value from map with the given key
  - `Contains(map, key)` - returns true if key is inside map, otherwise false

-There are no implicit rules built into the Smart Agent, so each rule must be specified manually in the config file, in conjunction with the monitor that should monitor the discovered service.
+There are no implicit rules built into the agent, so each rule must be specified manually in the config file, in conjunction with the monitor that should monitor the discovered service.

 ## Troubleshooting

-The simplest way to see what services an instance of the Smart Agent has discovered, along with the variables that can be matched against this service, is to run the command `signalfx-agent status`.
+The simplest way to see what services an instance of the agent has discovered, along with the variables that can be matched against this service, is to run the command `signalfx-agent status`.
 Near the end of this output will be a list of discovered endpoints that the agent knows about.